How to Unprotect Excel Sheet with Password Using VBA (3 Quick Tricks)

 • After running the VBA Code, you will be able to unprotect all Excel sheets.

 • Now, we will check whether our unprotected Excel sheet will work or not.
-To do that, select cell B15 in any of the Excel sheets, and if you will able to write down anything in the selected cell, the unprotected Excel sheet will work which has been given in the below screenshot.
+To do that, select cell B15 in any of the Excel sheets, and if you are able to write down anything in the selected cell, the unprotected Excel sheet will work which has been given in the below screenshot.

 Unprotect All Excel Sheets Using VBA Code